manish-andankar/Alpha-White-Label-Lead-Generator/README.md

   - Secured apis to protect from malacious attacks.

 ### Tools to use/avoid
-  - Use: GCP Serverless Platform ONLY.
+  - use: GCP Serverless Platform ONLY.
   - use: Best practices and Recommendations from GCP Serverless.

 ### Test Cases